zenparsing/js-classes-1.1/docs/implementation-overview.md

 ## `class` Products

 Beyond the constructor and the prototype, the `class` keyword will, depending on the definition, produce up to 3 more products.
-* If the class contains no member definitions prefixed with `priv`, no additional products will be produced.
+* If the class contains no private data member definitions, no additional products will be produced.
-* If `priv` members exist, `class` will produce at minimum a class signature applied to all functions of the class, including the constructor.
+* If private data members exist, `class` will produce at minimum a class signature applied to all functions of the class, including the constructor.
-* If there are any `priv static` members, the `class` keyword will also produce a private container on the constructor.
+* If there are any class-private data members, the `class` keyword will also produce a class-closure on the constructor.
-* If there are any `priv` members that are not `static`:
+* If there are any private data members that are not class-private:
     * The `class` keyword will produce a private initializer function attached to the prototype.
-    * The private initializer function will produce a private container on the instance.
+    * The private initializer function will produce a instance-closure on all instances.

-Upon instantiation of the class, immediately following the return of the new instance from the base class, the private initializer will be executed.
+Upon instantiation of the `class`, immediately following the return of the new instance from the base class, the private initializer will be executed.

 When a function that accesses the private members of the context object is called, the context object is cheked to see if it has a property whose name matches the class signature of that function prior to the execution of the function.
 The same test is performed for each access of a private member of an object that is not the current context.
 These 2 checks guarantee that no access to private members can be performed from an inappropriate execution context, or using an inappropriate context object.
 This is _brand-checking_ as defined by this proposal.